What Is MIG Welding?

 How does a flux core welder work?

 The machine uses a hollow wire and is filled with flux.
 Flux is the material that covers the weld and protects it from contamination when welding.
 You can use a flux core welder outdoors because the wind doesn't affect the weld because of the flux inside the wire.
-A flux core welder can also be used indoors with no gas if welding thicker materials (1/2" or less).
-It isn't recommended to use these machines for thinner materials on higher amperage settings, as there will be too much spatter and smoke
+A flux core welder can also be used indoors with no gas if the welding material thickness is 1/2" or less.
+It isn't recommended to use Flux Core Welding for thinner materials on higher amperage settings, as there will be too much spatter and smoke

 Does a MIG welder need gas?